mrifat/d_boutique/README.md

 14:27:57.773 [info]  Accepting connections on port 4040
 ```

-Running the project in a single node:
+Running the project in a single node, from the umbrella root, run:
 ```shell
 $> iex -S mix
 14:27:57.773 [info]  Accepting connections on port 4040